WDPM: The Wetland DEM Ponding Model

 The WDPM was developed to model the spatial distribution of water over a Prairie landscape, as represented by a Digital Elevation Model (DEM).
 Originally, the purpose of the program was to determine the fractions of Prairie basins contributing flows to streams, as these change dynamically with the storage of water in the depressions.
 However, the model has also been used to demonstrate the extent of flooding on Prairie landscapes, which may be useful for operational purposes.

-Full details are available in the WDPM User-Guide (7.8 Mb PDF), available for download here.
+Full details are available in the WDPM User-Guide version 2 (7.89 Mb PDF), available for download here.

-To download the WDPM software set-up kit, please complete and submit the request form.
+To download the compiled Windows version of the WDPM, please complete and submit the request form.